samuelzv/tic-tac-toe/README.md

 The bloc behaviour was implemented using the [bloc](https://pub.dartlang.org/packages/bloc) library.

+The state and functions to handle the game were isolated into the **common** library which contains the shared bloc logic.

 # Screenshots
 | Angular Dart App | Flutter App |
 |--|--|